bugcrowd/test-summary-buildkite-plugin/README.md

 * `context:` The Buildkite annotation context.
 Defaults to `test-summary`.
 * `style:` Set the annotation style.
 Defaults to `error`.
+* `fail_on_error:` Whether the command should return non-zero exit status on failure.
+Defaults to `false` so failing to annotate a build does not cause the entire pipeline to fail.

 ## Developing